+Perhaps the best tactic of all is to look at your competitors.
+Which platforms are they using?
 Start with the most commonly used platforms and learn the ropes.
 Read some articles and how-to’s on each platform.
-Review the FAQs, user guides, and take a look at your fellow business owners.
-Which platforms are they using?

 It doesn’t matter which social media platform you’re using, these tips apply to them all!